Virender34/bmi-streamlit-app/README.md

 ## Note

 This application is for educational and informational purposes only.
-BMI is a general indicator and should not replace professional medical advice.
-Consult healthcare professionals for comprehensive health assessments.